DubhAd/dubhad.github.io/_posts/2023-04-28-cloudflare-tunnels-with-auth.md

 The answer is obviously _yes_ or you wouldn't be reading this.
 So... _how_?

+## Big picture

+There's a few pieces to this

+1. Configure authentication (_identity_) in Cloudflare Zero trust
+2. Create a default access group so you don't have duplicate the access logic manually
+3. Create a self hosted application that uses the default access group
+4. Set up your Tunnel
+5. Route hostnames (applications) through the tunnel to Traefik
+6. Have Traefik handle the connection to the application

 ## Authentication

 The first thing to do is to head over to your Cloudflare dashboard, head to _Zero trust_, and under _Settings_ pick _Authentication_.

 Here we can add a new login method.
 As I use Authentik one option here would be to use SAML and hook into Authentik, but I took the lazy approach and used _Google Workspace_ as my domain uses Google Workspace.
-There are however plenty of other options, including GitHub and OpenID.
+There are however [plenty of other options](https://developers.cloudflare.com/cloudflare-one/identity/idp-integration/), including GitHub and OpenID.

 Pick the option (or options) that suit you best and set them up.
-If you pick a single option then the user experience is going to be smoother, but it's only one more click.
+If you pick a single option then the user experience is going to be smoother, but it's only one more click ad screen for the user.

 ## Application configuration

-Next under the _Zero trust_ section head to _Access_ and then _Access groups_.
+Next under the _Zero trust_ section head to _Access_ and then [_Access groups_](https://developers.cloudflare.com/cloudflare-one/identity/users/groups/).
 Here you can define a group (or groups) for access.
 I'm creating a default group for everybody in the domain:

 ![group](/assets/images/2023-04-28/cloudflare-groups.png)

-Now under _Access_ and _Applications_ we can create a new _self hosted_ application.
+Now under _Access_ and _Applications_ we can create a new [_self hosted_ application](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/).

 * I keep the name and the sub-domain the same, just to make it easier to know what's what - you'll use this sub-domain again later for the tunnel configuration
 * Session Duration I leave at the default
-* I don't use the launcher
+* I don't use the launcher, but I've left it enabled in case I change my mind
 * I enable only the relevant identity providers, disabling the One Time Pin option
 * If you only have a single provider it makes sense to enable the skip option